 The Trinity Arms is a stunning pub in the north-east of the island in the parish of Trinity, right in the heart of the countryside making it a classic country pub.

-The Old Smugglers Inn is based in the heart of Ouasine Bay on the south-west of the island.
+The Old Smugglers Inn is based in the heart of Ouaisne Bay on the south-west of the island.
 A traditional country pub, named after its history as a base for pirates after smuggling in their goods.

 Live music is the perfect way to create a relaxed and friendly atmosphere, whether that’s upbeat and swinging on a Saturday night, or calm and relaxing for a Sunday afternoon.
 Luckily, there are a few places in Jersey that offer up great live music for any sort of mood.